 Directed by Roy Ward Baker; Screenplay by Terry Nation (pdf Screenplay on Umbrella DVD)

-Someone tries to fill the Saint with terror.
-The first attempt is with a harmless snake.
+Someone tries to scare the Saint.
+The first attempt occurs with a harmless snake.
 More attempts follow.
-Crook Charlie Mason tries to install a bomb in Simon's apartment but Templar surprises him.
+Crook Charlie Mason tries to install a bomb in Simon's apartment but Templar catches him red-handed.
 When Mason gets killed with a knife later the Saint then knows that the killer does really mean it.
 The final confrontation is on a graveyard...

 * Suzanne Lloyd also appears in Episode #31 "Luella", #35 "The High Fence", #44 "The Revolution Racket", #79 "The Man Who Liked Lions" and #92 "Simon and Delilah"